fidoriel/HoneycombLamp/README.md

 Wiring information can be found in the .ino file and in the Wiring folder.

-.stl files are licensed under the Creative Commons Attribution 4.0 International License.
+.stl files are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.